You Too Brutus (film): Release

 The film was released on 20 March 2015 in 70 screens across kerala.

 Critical reception

 Sify wrote that the film was inspired by Latin American movie styles.
 The Times of India gave the film 3 stars out of 5, identifying the film as targeting a young and urban audience.
 Indiaglitz.com agreed about the target audience and called the film "shallow and desperate".
 Rediff gave the film 2 stars out of 5 and wrote, "The message from You Too Brutus is that human relationships are fragile but the way it is conveyed leaves us with a bad taste in the mouth".

 Rights

-The satellite rights of the movie bagged by Surya TV.
+The satellite rights of the movie were bagged by Surya TV.